Frederick Walter Simms: Biography

-In 1836 Simms joined the South Eastern Railway Company as a resident engineer and undertook a considerable number of works, including the construction of the Bletchingley and Saltwood tunnels.
+In 1836, Simms joined the South Eastern Railway Company as a resident engineer and undertook a considerable number of works, including the construction of the Bletchingley and Saltwood tunnels.

-In 1846 the East India Company, having decided to construct railways in their territories, proposed to Simms that he become their consulting engineer in India.
+In 1846, the East India Company, having decided to construct railways in their territories, proposed to Simms that he become their consulting engineer in India.
 His health suffered from the climate and he spend some time in Mauritius before returning to duty where, among other work, he supervised a complete survey and mapping of the city of Calcutta which was principally carried out by local assistants.

 Having completed his engagement with the East India Company Simms returned to England in 1851, his health very much affected by India's climate and thereafter lived in retirement.
+He died on 27 February 1865, aged 61, in London.